gnosischain/documentation/docs/install/with-script.md

 ## Step 3: Run an execution client

-In this step, you'll install an execution-layer client that Prysm's beacon node will connect to.
+In this step, you'll install an execution-layer client that the consensus-layer node will connect to.

 import RunExecutionNodePartial from '@site/docs/install/_partials/_run-execution-client.md';

 <RunExecutionNodePartial />

-Congratulations - you’re now running an <strong>execution node</strong> in Ethereum’s execution layer.

 ## Step 4: Run a beacon node